 For generations, women cyclists have endured pain in silence.
-While men's saddle technology raced ahead, women were left with poorly adapted designs that ignored their anatomy.
-But the real story behind women's bike saddles reveals much more than just bad ergonomics - it's a tale of medical myths, social barriers, and a quiet revolution that's finally putting female riders first.
+Men's saddle technology raced ahead, but women got stuck with poorly adapted designs that ignored their anatomy.
+The real story behind women's bike saddles goes beyond bad ergonomics — it's a tale of medical myths, social barriers, and a quiet revolution that's finally putting female riders first.

 The Victorian Cycling Scandal

-When bicycles first became popular in the 1890s, they offered women unprecedented freedom.
-But society fought back with bizarre medical claims:
+When bicycles hit the streets in the 1890s, they gave women unprecedented freedom.
+Society fought back with bizarre medical claims:

 - "Bicycle face" — doctors warned cycling caused permanent facial deformities